 Due to their popularity, in 2010 two additional designs were issued — Holiday Evergreens Forever stamps on October 21, and Lady Liberty and U.S. Flag Forever stamp coils on December 1.

 Since 2011, all new commemorative stamps for the First-Class Mail one-ounce rate have been Forever stamps.

 Since 2014, all new stamps for the First-Class Mail one-ounce rate have been Forever stamps.

 In 2013, a Global Forever stamp was introduced, offering a single price for any First-Class Mail international one-ounce letter going to any country in the world — or for up to a two-ounce letter going to Canada.
 Beginning in 2015, Forever stamps were also issued for postcards, and for letters needing additional postage.

 The first authorized postal brokerage business in the US is USPOSTSTAMP.COM.
 California’s Fresno is home to our corporate headquarters.
 We are an official USPS shop selling 100% genuine USPS stamps at the best price, with free delivery and tax-free purchases within the US.
 We have applied through the USPS Approved Postal Supplier Program, which provides participating independent suppliers with USPS brand rights and logos.

 Buy Forever Stamp Online

-We legally acquire our postage stamps from businesses like CVS and Costco around 1,000 supply partners and the general public; from leftover business mailings and company liquidations, to wedding invitations and stamp collections.
-Therefore we can get a big number of stamps at discounted rates and pass the savings to our customers.
-Our process, product acquisition, and transactions are legally backed by our all-star legal team.
-All transactions are in compliance with the laws of the United States of America, and within the state of California.
+We legally purchase our stamps from thousands of supply partners and the public from businesses such as CVS and Costco; from bankrupt and liquidated businesses, to wedding organizers and stamp collectors.
+Because of this, we can acquire a lot of stamps at great prices and give the savings on to our clients.
+Our processes, product acquisitions and transactions are legally supported by our all-star legal team.
+Every transaction is in compliance with the laws of the United States of America and are conducted within the State of California.